tespin/dwayne-detector/README.md

 * Dwayne Detector on Webcam is abysmally slow.
 * Clean up files (the only relevant ones are the examples and dwayne_detector.py)
 * Document all methods.
+* Fix label width / lengths for Not Dwayne labels.

 ## Sanity Check
 ![Dwuno](https://github.com/tespin/dwayne-detector/blob/master/documentation/dwuno_mars.png)